invertase/react-native-firebase-docs/docs/messaging/reference/Messaging.md

 ### getToken
 [method]getToken() returns Promise containing String;[/method]

 This generated registration token is used to identify the app instance and periodically sends data to the Firebase backend.
-To reset this; call [ref firebase.messaging.Messaging#deleteToken].
+To reset this; call [ref Messaging#deleteToken].

 Returns the current FCM token.